Rajathbail/hillnoteCalendar/README.md

 # 📅 Calendar Plugin

-Bring time to your workspace.
 The **Calendar Plugin** adds a simple, elegant calendar view to your landing page — perfect for planning projects, tracking goals, or organizing your creative flow.

 ---